bbrassart/IronHack_exercises/Ruby/ChessValidator/README.md

 CLASSIC CHESS VALIDATOR
 ======================

-No tests implemented yet.

 Ruby Version: 2.2.2

 To run it, do :
 - Clone the repo or copy the files
 - Bundle install
+- To run the tests, run 'rspec spec_main.rb'
-- To play it, run the 'main.rb' script or build it in your favourite text editor
+- To play it, run the 'main.rb' script or build it in your favorite text editor

 DESCRIPTION